owid/etl/docs/architecture/workflow/snapshot.md

     ```

-!!! info "For more up to date details, see the [`SnapshotMeta`](https://github.com/owid/etl/blob/master/etl/snapshot.py#L81) class for all supported fields."

-!!! bug "TODO"

-    Add demo video of how to fill the snapshot metadata fields.
+!!! info "Learn more in our [reference](../metadata/reference/origin.md)."